Schema Source

 Examples And Responses

-Examples are teaching artifacts, not the schema source.
-They should show route family, auth, request IDs, bounded scope, and schema-backed payload shapes, but client code should still parse from the generated schema.
+Examples show route family, auth, request IDs, bounded scope, and schema-backed payload shapes.
+Client code should still parse from the schema pages.
 Response handling should check HTTP status,success, error.code, pagination metadata, and meta.request_id.

 REST API